 Earlier this year, Zeiss announced the Otus 100mm f/1.4 lens and it was promoted at Anime Fest in Brno (Czech) this May.
-After the event, the company tweeted a few photos of a model holding the lens, wearing a Disney-inspired costume of Ariel.
+After the event, the company tweeted a few photos of a model holding the lens, wearing a Disney-inspired Ariel (as in, The Little Mermaid) costume.
 However, there was such a backlash from the community, that Zeiss had to issue an apology to everyone who found the photos offensive.

 On 28 June current year, Zeiss tweeted:

 “Recently, the visitors of #animefest2019 in Brno (Czech) had the chance to test our #ZEISS lenses.
 Ariel didn’t hesitate and chose our new #ZEISSOtus 1.4/100!Photographer: Creative Wolves, model: Katka Kavanová”

 Recently, the visitors of #animefest2019 in Brno (Czech) had the chance to test our #ZEISS lenses.
 Ariel didn't hesitate and chose our new #ZEISSOtus 1.4/100!